-The trust will work in accordance with working together to safeguard children (2018) and will support the Doncaster Early Help offer and the new locality way of working to ensure students receive the most appropriate referral and access provision.
+The trust will work in accordance with working together to safeguard children (2023) and will support the Doncaster Early Help offer and the new locality way of working to ensure students receive the most appropriate referral and access provision.
 We will collaboratively work with Early help Coordinators to actively improve outcomes for our students.
+Early help is the support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.